 Even though the name The Big Smoke doesn’t conjure connotations of romance, the capital city is a place steeped in love stories.
 From royal weddings to Shakespeare and Keats, London is every bit the whimsical, wonderful place to plan weddings and proposals.
-From whispering sweet nothings in St Paul’s to wandering regal gardens, making great love declarations atop shimmering skyscrapers, helicopter rides and aquarium dives -here are the finest ways of getting down on one knee in the cool capital…
+From whispering sweet nothings in St Paul’s to wandering regal gardens, making great love declarations atop shimmering skyscrapers, helicopter rides, and aquarium dives – here are the finest ways of getting down on one knee or even just organising a London date night in the cool capital…

 1. Planetarium, Royal Observer